Aarya (film): Production

 R. Madhavan agreed to work on the film during early September 2005 and announced he would feature in a film being made by director Manoj Kumar, after completing work on Thambi (2006).
 Manoj Kumar assigned Balasekaran to direct the film, a romantic comedy where Madhavan would portray a medical student.
 Malayalam actress Bhavana was signed on to appear on the film during October 2005, while Prakash Raj was selected to portray her brother, the antagonist of the film.
 Actress Tejashree was selected ahead of Madhumitha for a role in the film.

 The film was shot throughout late 2005 and early 2006, with a simultaneous Telugu version shot featuring Sunil in place of Vadivelu.
 Fair and Lovely, a brand associated with the film, also held a competition where aspiring actors could audition for a chance to play Madhavan's friend in the film.
 Praveen from Chennai won the talent hunt and appeared in the film, though he appeared in no further films after he committed suicide in December 2007.
-However the film ran into production troubles during mid 2006 and was put on hold by the producers.
-The film later picked up in mid 2007 and was released by the producer, while the Telugu version was shelved.
+However, the film ran into production troubles during mid 2006 and was put on hold by the producers.
+The film was later picked up in mid-2007 and was released by the producer, while the Telugu version was shelved.

 Soundtrack

-Soundtrack was composed by Mani Sharma and the lyrics were written by P. Vijay.
+The soundtrack was composed by Mani Sharma and the lyrics were written by P. Vijay.